 Central sleep apnea: Central sleep apnea is an issue not of the throat but of the brain.
 In patients with this condition, the brain doesn't send proper signals to the muscles that control breathing.

-Complex sleep apnea syndrome: Also known as treatment-emergent central sleep apnea, complex sleep apnea occurs when a patients suffers from both obstructive sleep apnea and central sleep apnea.
+Complex sleep apnea syndrome: Also known as treatment-emergent central sleep apnea, complex sleep apnea occurs when a patient suffers from both obstructive sleep apnea and central sleep apnea.

 While symptoms vary across these three conditions, signs of obstructive sleep apnea and central sleep apnea do sometimes overlap, making it difficult to determine which type you may have.
 Some of these symptoms include: